antoinebou12/FlashGames/README.md

 To try out Ruffle, visit the [official web demo page](https://ruffle.rs/demo/).

-## Contributing

-Feel free to contribute to this nostalgic project!
-If you have a Flash game from our shared past that's missing here, submit a pull request or open an issue.

 ## Credits

 A big shoutout to all the Flash game developers who made our childhood so memorable.
 Your creativity and innovation brought joy to many!